ScottFerg56/mSlider/README.md

 The [**Slider gallery**](https://www.forestmoon.com/Piwigo/index.php?/category/Slider) Shows lots of construction and overview information with details in the captions.

-This project requires other reusable libraries found in the **mLibs** companion project one level above:
+This project requires other reusable libraries found in the **mLibs** companion project:
 * **Applet** - A uniform mechanism for organizing and communicating with hardware components
 * **FMBlue** - An Applet for Bluetooth LE interfacing.
 * **FMDebug** - An Applet for Serial interfacing and debugging enhancements.